 Personal brands

-Corporate brands aren’t the only type of brand you can use in your campaign.
+Corporate brands aren’t the only type of brand you can use in your content marketing.

-In fact, personal brands (as a substitute for or extension of your core brand campaign) can be quite powerful.
+In fact, personal brands (as a substitute for or extension of your core brand and content marketing campaign) can be quite powerful.

 The idea here is that corporate distrust is at an all-time high; people see companies as unreliable, manipulative, and impersonal—and that trend can affect your business’s brand, too.